nuooooooooooo/responsive-web-design/README.md

 .section-one .btn { ... }
 .section-two .btn { ... }
 ```

+### 1.g Inheritance

+For elements that already have some styling (such as links with color and text-decoration), it is possible to give them the color and style of the text around them if we use `inherit` on the property.

 ## 2. Starting to think responsively
 ## 3. Stepping up our style